-Kingdom Workers requires a recommendation from the pastor for each volunteer.
+Kingdom Workers expects volunteers to receive a recommendation from their pastor.
 However, we are all imperfect human beings.
-Should your volunteer exhibit behavior that is not appropriate while serving the congregation or living with their host family, please do not hesitate to contact the volunteer management team at our office (414-771-6848).
-Partnering with you, we will determine the best and most appropriate course of action to take.
+Should your volunteer exhibit behavior that is not appropriate while serving the congregation or living with their host family, please do not hesitate to contact us.
+Working with you, we will determine the best and most appropriate course of action to take.

 Our volunteers serve as representatives of your congregation and community, their home congregations, and, most important, our Lord.
 As such, their actions will reflect their love for Christ and the people they serve.